SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Timeline_component.md

      - *Segment lines*: Determines whether segment lines are displayed in the timeline component.
 Enabled by default.

-     - *Lock timeline to now*: Determines whether users are allowed to navigate past the current timestamp in read mode.
+     - *Lock timeline to now*: Determines whether a "now" indicator is set at a fixed position on the timeline.
+When this option is enabled, users can zoom in and out on the timeline, but are restricted from panning past the indicator.
 Disabled by default.

    - *Item templates*: Allows you to freely customize the appearance of the timeline component items using the Template Editor<!--RN 33311-->.